 - A flat No-Refunds policy is standard

-It’s standard for event organisers to have a flat no-refund policy.
-For example, if you book to see Ed Sheeran or get tickets to go to Glastonbury, you can't get a refund if you can't go.
-London Craft Club is small social enterprise and is less able to bear the impact of refunds.
+It’s pretty standard for event organisers to have a flat no-refund policy.
+For example, if you book to see Ed Sheeran or get tickets to go to Glastonbury, you can't get a refund if you can't go unless you buy a ticket protection plan or insurance.
+London Craft Club is small social enterprise and is less able to bear the impact of refunds, or organise a ticket insurance plan.
 And unlike a lot of those bigger events, you absolutely can give your London Craft Club ticket away to someone else, or even sell it to them if you like.
 So our policy is a lot more generous than most events.

 3. Even if a workshop isn't sold out that doesn't mean we can give a refund